lmolkova/build-tools/semantic-conventions/src/tests/data/markdown/parameter_full/expected.md

 * `http.scheme`, [`http.server_name`](http.md), `net.host.port`, `http.target`
 * `http.scheme`, `net.host.name`, `net.host.port`, `http.target`

-`faas.trigger` MUST be one of the following:
+`faas.trigger` has the following list of well-known values.
+If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|